 As of September 30, 2002, our total indebtedness related to our revolving credit facility, real estate notes and senior secured notes was \$61.2 million.
 Our ability to make scheduled principal and interest payments on our revolving credit facility, real estate notes and senior secured notes, borrow under our revolving credit facility and continue to comply with our loan covenants will depend primarily on our success in generating substantial operating cash flow.
 Our failure to comply with our loan covenants might cause our lenders to accelerate our repayment obligations under our credit facility and notes, which may be declared payable immediately based on a credit facility default.
 Our ability to borrow under our \$20 million revolving credit facility is tied to a borrowing base that consists of specified receivables and inventory.
-To remain in compliance with our credit facility and note covenants, we must maintain specified financial ratios based on our levels of debt, capital, fixed charges, and earnings before interest, taxes, depreciation and amortization, all of which are subject to the risks of our business.
+To remain in compliance with our credit facility and note covenants, we must maintain specified financial ratios based on our levels of debt, capital, fixed charges and earnings before interest, taxes, depreciation and amortization.